membrane/api-gateway/distribution/examples/proxy/README.md

 instance of Membrane router.
 These instances are started in the order in which they are defined.

-The first router demonstates Membrane's capability to act itself as a proxy.
+The first router demonstrates Membrane's capability to act itself as a proxy.

 The second router shows how tow to tell Membrane to forward *all* outbound HTTP requests to a proxy.